shalin4788/Springboard-Do-not-refer-/Capstone Two/README.md

 - Gradient Boost

 **Model Evaluation**
-- Using metrics like Precision, Accuracy, Recall, f1 score, ROC AUC score
+- Used metrics like Precision, Accuracy, Recall, f1 score, ROC AUC score to evaluate model performance
-- Built confusion matrix to see false positives and false negatives after running each model against the training set and running predictions against validation set
+- Built confusion matrix to see false positives and false negatives after running each model against the training dataset and computing predictions against validation dataset
 - f1 weighted score and ROC AUC score were used for shortlisting best performing models

-Additionally, hyperparameter tuning was done on the best models to enhance performance on the chosen shortlisted models.
+- Additionally, hyperparameter tuning was done on the best performing shortlisted model(s) to enhance performance.
-Also, Cross validation using Grid search was applied to pick up random pairs of training and validation data by splitting the training set iinto k smaller sets, where a model is trained using k-1 of the folds as training data and the model is validated on the remaining part.
+- Also, Cross validation using Grid search was applied to pick up random pairs of training and validation data by splitting the training set into k smaller sets, where a model is trained using k-1 of the folds as training data and the model is validated on the remaining part.
-Model was saved for future application
+- Eventually, model was saved for future application

 **Unseen test data prediction**
 Saved model was applied on the unseen test dataset, fitted and prediction done, scores measured to evaluate how efficient the model was.